kippdata/silo/_drafts/SQL-Server-on-AWS.md

 The importand part of this screen for this step-by-step is the big blue button under the **Create Instance*** section in the center panel labeled **Launch Instance**.
 Go ahead and click that bad boy:

 ![AWS EC2 Dashboard]({{ site.baseurl }}/images/3-AWS_Launch_Instance.png "AWS EC2 Dashboard")

+This is the screen where you will need to pick the [Amazon Machine Image](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) for the operating system (Microsoft Windows Server 2012 R2) already loaded with your copy of fully licensed database (SQL Server Standard)